 Have you ever walked barefoot on dewy grass and felt an overwhelming sense of calm?
-This natural desire for connection with the Earth has led to a wellness trend known as earthing—or grounding—which claims to reduce inflammation, relieve pain, and improve sleep.
+This natural desire for connection with the Earth has led to a wellness trend known as earthing—or grounding—which is proven to reduce inflammation, relieve pain, and improve sleep.

 What is Earthing?
 Understanding the Practice